nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 ## Built-in helper components
-You can use several helper components when building your layouts.
-For example, the blogging area on this website utilizes several built-in components in the blog entry "hero" area:
+You can use several built-in helper components when building your layouts.
+For example, the blogging area on this website takes advantage of several built-in components in the blog entry "hero" area:

 ```
 <header @name="pagehead">